chantastic/sites/chan.dev/src/posts/contrast.md

 I’m always on the hunt for contrast.
 It’s why I like comedy-horror so much.
-The juxtaposition a hero spitting a jocose one-liners, while being dismembered… it just hits.
+The juxtaposition of a hero spitting jocose one-liners, while being dismembered… it just hits.

 Our curse is that *every thing* becomes *every day*.